kode4food/interpol/README.md

 ## Introduction

-At this moment, you might be asking yourself a simple, and well-deserved question:
+At this moment, you might be asking a simple, and well-deserved question:

     Why the fuck another templating system?